d-carrigg/BinWips/ReadMe.md

 ### ScratchDir `String`

 Change the directory where work will be done.
 Defaults to `.binwips` folder in the current directory.
-Use `-Cleanup` to clean this directory after build.
-Disabled by default to prevent accidental deletion of files.

 ### OutFile `String`

 Name of the .exe to generate.
 Defaults to the -InFile (replaced with .exe) or PSBinary.exe if a script block is inlined.

-### Cleanup `[<SwitchParameter>]`

-Recursively delete the scratch directory after build.
-Disabled by default to prevent accidental deletion of files.

 ### Namespace `String`